chaoxu0512/chaoxu0512.github.io/_posts/paper and book/2021-08-18-paper-been-read.md

     - Paper and Book
 ---

+(35) 2021-08-31:

+- Two-photon polymerisation 3D printed freeform micro-optics for optical coherence tomography fibre probes (Some confusion)
+- Resolution dependence on phase extraction by the Hilbert transform in phase calibrated and dispersion compensated ultrahigh resolution spectrometer-based OCT (method needs to be verified)

 (34) 2021-08-25:

 - Microstructured gradient-index antireflective coating fabricated on a fiber tip with direct laser writing